ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 The consequence, when you want to write robust software in C#, is that you have to keep an [MSDN][msdn] tab open at all times.
-Can this function throw?
+Can this method throw?
 Should I catch a `PathTooLongException` here?
 And while the .NET framework is documented to remarkable detail, this is rarely the case for third-party libraries or in-house code.
-At a certain point, you have to assume _everything may throw_.
+At a certain point, you just have to assume _everything may throw_.

 [msdn]: https://msdn.microsoft.com/en-us/library/gg145045.aspx
 [getfullpath]: https://msdn.microsoft.com/en-us/library/system.io.path.getfullpath.aspx